-- Source analysis and evaluation (3Cs and 3Ps) - How to write analytically (PEEL) - How to debate, write persuasively and counter argue - How to read and write like an Historian
+- Source analysis and evaluation (3Cs and 3Ps) - How to write analytically (PEEL), particularly writing essays - How to debate, write persuasively and counter argue - How to listen to opposite opinions and create a balanced judgement - How to read and write like an Historian

-Assessment overview: 100 % exam
+Assessment overview: 100 % exam at the end of Year 11

-Paper title / Exam What's assessed Weighting When taken Paper 1: Thematic Study Migrants in Britain, c800-present and Notting Hill, c1948- c1970 30% Exam 1hr and 15 mins Paper 2: British depth study and Period study Early Elizabethan England 1558-88 The American West 1835-1895 40% Exam 1hr and 45 mins Summer Term Year 11 Paper 3: Modern Depth Study Weimar and Nazi Germany, 1918-1939 30% Exam 1hr and 20 mins
+Paper title / Exam What's assessed Weighting When taken Paper 1: Thematic Study Migrants in Britain, c800-present and Notting Hill, c1948- c1970 30% Exam 1hr and 15 mins Summer Term Year 11 Paper 2: British depth study and Period study Early Elizabethan England 1558-88 The American West 1835-1895 40% Exam 1hr and 45 mins

+Depth Study

+Weimar and Nazi Germany, 1918-1939

 All resources are provided by the History Department.
 Students can choose to purchase revision guides if they wish, but they are not a necessity.
-Please speak to Miss Carew for further details.
+Please speak to Mrs. Carew-Rendall for further details.

-To study History at Coombe Dean you will be required to have an interest in the past, an enquiring mind and a positive work ethic.
+To study History at Coombe Dean, you will be required to have an interest in the past, an enquiring mind and a positive work ethic.
 Essay writing, PEEL, reaching a judgement, source analysis (3Cs), source evaluation (3Ps), independent research skills, time management.

 GCSE History is a marathon, not a sprint.
 Cramming with facts and dates last minute will not suffice!